Luke Raley Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.41 team ERA that ranks second across all MLB pitching staffs.
+- The Twins have a 3.47 team ERA that ranks second among all MLB pitching staffs.

-- Twins pitchers combine to surrender 57 home runs (one per game), the fifth-fewest in baseball.
+- Twins pitchers combine to allow 59 home runs (one per game), the fifth-fewest in baseball.

-- In his most recent time out on Thursday against the Houston Astros, the righty went seven scoreless innings while surrendering four hits.
+- The righty's most recent time out came on Thursday against the Cleveland Guardians, when he went 5 2/3 innings, surrendering six earned runs while giving up eight hits.

-- The 25-year-old has an ERA of 3.51, with 8.6 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.